MenitaKoonani/Scala_Project_ML_Career_Service/data_cleaning/README.md

 # Data Cleaning

 ## Introduction
-In this section of the project we will be trying to clean the scrapped data by removing punctuation and stopwords from the mainly the job_posting_desc column
+In this section of the project we will be trying to clean the scraped data by removing punctuation and stopwords from the mainly the job_posting_desc column

 ## Technology Stack